Tauqeer-Ahmed-99/AutoPi-Hub/README.md

 1. **Create Rooms**:

-   - On the app dashboard, create different rooms (e.g., Living Room, Bedroom) where devices will be installed.
+   - On the app dashboard, create different rooms (e.g. Living Room, Bedroom) where devices will be installed.

 2. **Add Devices**: